 Exercise 9: You are designing a PWM DAC and need resolution of 1 mV with a full-scale output of 12 V. How many bits of resolution are required?
 The pulse frequency is 10 kHz.
 What is the clock frequency?

-PWM is the simplest type of DAC, and can even be implemented without any digital hardware (an analog ramp generator and a comparator).
+PWM is the simplest type of DAC.
 However, in many cases sigma-delta DACs and ADCs are preferred because they reduce the analog filter requirements at the cost of a small amount of additional digital hardware.

 Sigma-Delta DAC